 With all three of these recommendations applied, the EPC rating would be 65D.
 This would leave us just 4 points from a C rating.

-The EPC was carried out in January 2009, and the floor areas is 38m2.
+The expired EPC was carried out in January 2009, and the floor areas was recorded as 38m2.

 2009 was fairly early in the history of EPCs.